hetznercloud/cli/CONTRIBUTING.md

 ## Conventions

+### Command usage

+Command usage descriptions (namely `cobra.Command.Use`) should follow the [docopt](http://docopt.org/) syntax.

+Additionally:
+- Optional flags should be the first in the usage string.
+  - If there is more than one optional flag, you can use `[options]` to abbreviate.
+- Required flags should always be documented explicitly and before the positional arguments, but after the optional flags.

 ### Subcommand groups

 Cobra offers the functionality to group subcommands.
 The conventions on when and how to group commands are as follows: